yunxiaoshi/stock-insight-engine/README.md

 ## Installation

-To be able to use stock insight engine to mine tweets from Twitter, there are a few steps need to be done.
+To be able to use stock insight engine to mine tweets from Twitter, there are a few steps need to be donei first.
 Namely,

 1. Apply for a Twitter developer account [here](https://developer.twitter.com/en/apply-for-access), then [create a new Twitter application](https://developer.twitter.com/en/docs/basics/developer-portal/guides/apps.html) and generate your [access credentials](https://developer.twitter.com/en/docs/basics/authentication/guides/access-tokens.html)